List of Brentford F.C. players

-Current first team winger and wing back Keane Lewis-Potter is the most recent player to reach 100 appearances for Brentford.
+Current first team central midfielder Yehor Yarmolyuk is the most recent player to reach 100 appearances for Brentford.

 Brentford Football Club is an English professional football club based in Brentford, Hounslow, London.
 Between 1897 and 1920, the first team competed in the London League, Southern League and Western League.
 Since 1920, the first team has competed in the Football League, the Premier League and other nationally and internationally organised competitions.
 All players who have played in 100 or more such matches are listed below.